-When I’m setting up to cook a BGE pizza, I like to fill the firebox with charcoal.
-It is always easier to bring up the temperature of the grill than it is to add more charcoal because you didn’t start with enough.
-Trust me; you don’t want to be moving a half baked pizza off your grill to add more charcoal!
-Light your charcoal and get to your desired temperature.
-Cooking pizza on a Green Egg requires cooking at a high temperature indirectly.
+To set up the grill, I like to fill the firebox with Fogo charcoal.
+One tip when grilling pizza, it is always easier to bring up the temperature of the grill than it is to add more charcoal because you didn’t start with enough.
+Trust me; you don’t want to be moving a half-baked pizza off your grill to add more charcoal.
+Light the charcoal and get to the recommended cooking temperature.

-Plate setter legs down with pipe couplings to elevate the pizza stone:
+Plate setter legs down with pipe fittings to elevate the pizza stone:

 Place the pizza stone on top of the pipe couplings: